yalequan/yalequan.github.io/_pages/teaching-experience.md

 			margin-bottom: 2rem;
 			color: var(--text-color);">

-My research addresses fundamental questions about educational measurement and assessment in small-sample, many-group contexts:

 <p>
 I design my courses to balance conceptual understanding, hands-on problem solving, and collaborative learning.
 I emphasize inclusive pedagogy and strive to make statistics and mathematics accessible for students from all backgrounds.
 </p>